 accomplishment by any of his people was an

-he was assured nobody could present a completed
+he was assured nobody could present a completed project

 making his people feel inadequate and inferior.

 was a master at finding opportunities where employee and

 suppliers could work together for charitable efforts.
 But for

-the purposes of what we are examining here we must look at how
+the purposes of what we are examining here we must look

-adorning bumper stickers, notepads, and items generally sold to people
+notepads, and items generally sold to people who perceive

 poison that leads to future problems.

-in it for him thinking that his answer would also motivate others.
+in it for him thinking that his answer would also motivate

-consider that others are best motivated by personal
+always consider that others are best motivated by personal

 disconnected employees and selfish managers.